sadoprotocol/sado.space/public/docs/sdk/order.md

     {% data-value name="psbt" description="Defines the provided signature as signed PSBT." /%}
   {% /data-item %}
   {% data-item name="options.desc" type="string" required=false description="Required if the order is signed by a Bech32(m) address." /%}
+  {% data-item name="options.pubkey" type="string" required=false description="Required if the PSBT was constructed with a pubkey." /%}
 {% /data %}

 {% callout title="You should know" %}